 Kimberley Ahrens has been Director of Children’s Choirs at Transfiguration since June 2008.
 She serves children in grades 1-7 in two different children’s choirs.
 In addition to her duties at the Fig, Kimberley is also the choral director at Robinson Middle School in Plano, and conducts the Apprentice Chorus with the Children’s Chorus of Greater Dallas.
 She holds a Bachelor of Music Education from Texas Christian University.

 Rebecca’s specializes in the areas of communications strategy, advertising, and print and digital publishing and has worked for The Writer’s Garrett, Patheos.com, Texas Lawyer, and First Presbyterian Church of Dallas.
 With nearly a decade of experience in religious communications, she strives to help Transfiguration improve its branding consistency and storytelling across multiple channels.
 Rebecca grew up in Pennsylvania and has a B.A. in creative writing from Southern Methodist University and a Master of Theological Studies from Perkins School of Theology.
-She now works remotely, having relocated with her family to Evansville, IN last fall, where her husband, Dr. Dallas Gingles, serves as the John Wesley Scholar and Assistant Chaplain at the University Evansville.
-They have a young son, Graham, with whom they frequent the library.
+Rebecca is married to Dr. Dallas Gingles, and they have two young sons, Graham and Silas.

 Cindy Hauser has been The Director of Children’s Ministries at Transfiguration since August 2016 after serving as Interim for five months.
 She is a native Texan raised in Dallas and comes from a family of nine children.
 She received her Bachelor of Science degree in Religious Studies from Edgewood College in Madison Wisconsin, has certificates in computer graphics and illustration from Collin College and is a certified Godly Play teacher.
 She previously served five years as a Director of Religious Education and Youth Ministry in the Roman Catholic Church.
 She became an Episcopalian in 2009.
 Movies, mystery novels, gardening, creating art and playing with her grandchildren are some of her greatest joys.